Tuesday, 15 April 2025

 At around the same time, 'Yeah!' has come in, or rather has come to play a new role.
 In this usage, it is not a response to the interlocutor's statement or question, but occurs within one's overall speech, mostly but not entirely as a space-filler, between sentences.
 It is used among other things to announce a change of topic, or just to sustain a positive vibe while keeping the floor -- to decide either on the next topic, or to keep on with the present one.
 Often it signals that the next utterance will sum up the previous ones.

-While I'm at it, the use of the term 'obviously' -- in this role it has been around a while -- is interesting.
-I hear it as: 'What I'm about to say perhaps goes without saying, but nevertheless I say it just to be absolutely sure there is no misunderstanding, and it's worth saying for the sake of what I'm going to say after.'
+While I'm at it, the use of the term 'obviously' -- in this role it has been around a while -- is interesting (alternative: 'Clearly ...').
+I hear it as: 'What I'm about to say perhaps goes without saying, but nevertheless I say it just to be absolutely sure there is no misunderstanding, and it's worth saying for the sake of what I'm going to say after, even if in saying it I might accused of talking down to you.'

 Invertebrate and Inveterate, Incredible and Incredulous, Prelude and Predicate